OpenSourceTreasure/Deepist/README.md

 There are sections for you to write about your goals, ideas, coding, content and even a Relax button to chill out when you want.

-Deepist is a minimalist, distraction-free workspace where you do your Deep Work.
-When you are done, click Copy and paste your deep work into whatever distractive tool you use.

 💡 PS - When you have many browser tabs open, Deepist is the one without the title and favicon!

 Installation